elmarzouguidev/warehouse-management/README.md

 - Product:
     handle actions related to managing your products, such as adding new products, updating product details, and viewing product history.

-- Status tracking: To track the status of orders, deliveries, and other actions,  status_history table to store information about each status change.
+- Status tracking:
+To track the status of orders, deliveries, and other actions,  status_history table to store information about each status change.
 This table could include columns such as item_id to store the ID of the item whose status was changed (such as an order or delivery), item_type to store the type of item (such as "order" or "delivery"), and new_status to store the new status of the item.
 You might also consider adding a changed_at column to store the date and time of each status change.

-- Stock transfers: To track stock transfers between warehouse locations or bins, stock_transfers table to store information about each transfer.
+- Stock transfers:
+To track stock transfers between warehouse locations or bins, stock_transfers table to store information about each transfer.
 This table could include columns such as product_id to store the ID of the product that was transferred, quantity to store the quantity of the product that was transferred, from_location to store the location where the product was transferred from, and to_location to store the location where the product was transferred to.
 You might also consider adding a transferred_at column to store the date and time of the transfer.

 - Employee:
     handle actions related to managing employee information, such as adding new employees or updating existing employee details.

+- Mapping:
-- Mapping: If you have a large warehouse, it can be helpful to have a visual map of your shelves and bins. this includes a mapping feature that allows you to see where each product is located and make it easier to locate items when you need them.
+If you have a large warehouse, it can be helpful to have a visual map of your shelves and bins. this includes a mapping feature that allows you to see where each product is located and make it easier to locate items when you need them.

-- Sizing and calculation: By automating sizing and calculation tasks, this can help you save time and reduce the risk of errors, which can help you optimize your warehouse layout.
+- Sizing and calculation:
+By automating sizing and calculation tasks, this can help you save time and reduce the risk of errors, which can help you optimize your warehouse layout.
 These tools might allow you to input the dimensions of your products and calculate the space required for each product based on factors such as the size of your racks and shelves.

-- Storing and handling: determining the best way to store and handle different products, which can help reduce the risk of damage or loss.
+- Storing and handling:
+determining the best way to store and handle different products, which can help reduce the risk of damage or loss.

 - Alert:
 handle actions related to setting and managing alerts, such as setting low-stock alerts or alerts for overdue orders.
 To support the ability to send alerts when certain conditions are met, you might create a migration to add a trigger_event column to your alerts table.
 This column could store information about the event that triggered the alert, such as "order overdue" or "inventory low."
 You might also consider adding a trigger_threshold column to store the threshold at which the alert was triggered (for example, the overdue date for an overdue order, or the minimum inventory level for a low-inventory alert).

-- Barcode scanning: In larger warehouses, it can be helpful to use barcode scanning technology to track inventory and manage warehouse space.
+- Barcode scanning:
+In larger warehouses, it can be helpful to use barcode scanning technology to track inventory and manage warehouse space.
 With this approach, each product is assigned a unique barcode, which can be scanned when it is added to or removed from the warehouse.
 This can help you keep track of your inventory levels and locate items more quickly.

-These are just a few examples of the types of controllers that you might consider for your project.
-You can also create additional controllers as needed to handle other actions or functionality.
+- ASN :
+    Among the details included in an advance shipping notice (ASN) are:
+    Expected delivery date and time
+    Dispatch date
+    Order reference number
+    Location information
+    Courier details
+    Tracking number
+    Pallet codes
+    Product details
+    Shipment contents

 ### Resources